exo-dev/grunt-replace-json/README.md

 #### changes

 A JSON object of the changes to be applied.
 Each key is the attribute name for a single property or  *attribute0*.*attribute1*.(...).*attributeN* for nested attributes.
+If the attribute isn't present in the file, it will be added.

 ### Usage Example

-In this example we change the version of the dotenv dependency in our `package.json`.
+In this example we change the version of the dotenv dependency and add a new one in our `package.json`.

 ```js
 grunt.initConfig({